-220.127.116.11 Take the Square pan size butter paper and keep on the middle of balance pan and tare the paper.
+220.127.116.11 Take the Square pan size butter paper and keep it in the middle of the balance pan and tare the paper.

 18.104.22.168 Take the required amount of sample to be weighed and close all the sliding doors of balance and take print as gross weight.

-22.214.171.124 Carefully transfer for the material in glassware/pots without strucking the paper and put the butter paper on pan and take weight.
+22.214.171.124 Carefully transfer the material to glassware/pots without strucking the paper and put the butter paper on pan and take weight.

-126.96.36.199 Subtract the tare weight from the gross weight and get it the net weight of material.
+126.96.36.199 Subtract the tare weight from the gross weight and get the net weight of the material.

 6.4.3 For Liquid:

 188.8.131.52 Put the container with having dry and clean bottom pan and tare the container.
-(Ensure that container weight not more than 50% of maximum weighing capacity of balance).
+(Ensure that container weight is not more than 50% of the maximum weighing capacity of balance).

-184.108.40.206 Take the required amount of sample in container to be weighing and close all the sliding doors of balance and take print as net weight and remove the container.
+184.108.40.206 Take the required amount of sample in a container to be weighed and close all the sliding doors of balance and take print as net weight and remove the container.

-6.5.1 Check the sprit level, if not levelled adjusts the level with the help of sprit level indicator and using levelling screw situated at the base of the instrument.
+6.5.1 Check the spirit level, if not leveled adjusts the level with the help of spirit level indicator and use leveling screw situated at the base of the instrument.

-6.5.2 Perform internal calibration by press relative key.
+6.5.2 Perform internal calibration by pressing the relative key.

 6.5.3 Minimum weight for verification range shall be 2000 × standard deviation of uncertainty measurement.